KristofferEH/master_thesis/README.md

-# Master thesis
+# Master thesis ⚗️
-Repository for my master's thesis in *Chemical engineering*.
+Repository for my master's thesis in chemical engineering.

 | Title                 | **Advancing Solvent Development for CO2 Capture with Deep Learning**                                 |